 The entire catalogs of many of the nation's largest publishers -- Cengage, McGraw-Hill, and Pearson, for example -- are available.
 Titles from smaller publishers are available as well.

-For a full list, or to check on a specific text, contact carmenbooks@osu.edu.
+To check on a specific text, contact carmenbooks@osu.edu.